 BATON ROUGE, Louisiana — Consumer and business spending in East Baton Rouge Parish rose by 5.6 percent in June, breaking a string of two months where economic activity was lower than the year before.

-According to figures released by the city-parish Finance Department, The Advocate reports (http://bit.ly/1NJv8eg) businesses and consumers spent almost $671.0 million in April.
-That compares with $676.3 million in spending in April 2014.
+According to figures released by the city-parish Finance Department, The Advocate reports (http://bit.ly/1NJv8eg) businesses and consumers spent nearly $728.5 million in June.
+That compares with $690.1 million in June 2014.

 Information from: The Advocate, http://theadvocate.com